NorESMhub/NorESM/doc/configurations/platforms.rst

 The run and archive directories are stored /nobackup/forsk/<user_name>/

-Before configring and compiling the model, add export LMOD_QUIET=1 to your .bashrc
+Before configuring and compiling the model, add export LMOD_QUIET=1 to your .bashrc

 ::